This post contains affiliate links. Please see our disclosure policy.

-This Cake Mix Peach Cobbler is full of summer flavor!
+Peach Cobbler Dump Cake is full of summer flavor!
 Fresh sliced peaches are tossed with cinnamon, sugar, and vanilla, and topped with a yellow cake mix and melted butter for one of the easiest desserts.
 Serve with ice cream for the perfect summer treat!
+This will be a family favorite in no time.

 • Summer Peaches – Fresh summer peaches bake to juicy perfection in this easy dessert!